microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.0.md

+# Project Refrences

+TypeScript 3.0 introduces a new concept of project references.
+Project references allow TypeScript projects to depend on other TypeScript projects - specifically, allowing `tsconfig.json` files to reference other `tsconfig.json` files.
+Specifying these dependencies makes it easier to split your code into smaller projects, since it gives TypeScript (and tools around it) a way to understand build ordering and output structure.

+TypeScript 3.0 introduces also introducing a new mode for tsc, the `--build` flag, that works hand-in-hand with project references to enable faster TypeScript builds.

+See [Project References handbook page](../Project%20References.md) for more documentation.

 # Tuples in rest parameters and spread expressions

 TypeScript 3.0 adds support to multiple new capabilities to interact with function parameter lists as tuple types.